The Salty Bible

 To label scans of a series of items (e.g. inserts, booklet pages, booklets themselves, etc), add

-If both the front and back of an item are included in separate files, add
+If the front and back of an item are included in separate files, add

-If both the front and back of a foldable item are included in a single file, add
+If both the front and back of an item are included in a single file, add

 If there are multiple scans of the same surface, add descriptive terms (e.g.